altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~And nearly two weeks after the death of Alice and Robert Glass~ *Uri fell to his knees on the snow.*
-~He couldn't see stars behind the stormclouds...~
+~He couldn't see stars behind the storm clouds...~
-~Or the stormclouds behind the snow~
+~Or the storm clouds behind the snow~
 ~Just the light from his cabin window.~
 'Damn it Peanut'
 ~He was about to call for her, but lost control of his legs, then his body.~ `exe --flush(--controls).reset()`
-~Uri's extremidies came to life, and he bounded up and back to his cabin.~ ~He reached the door~
+~Uri's extremities came to life, and he bounded up and back to his cabin.~ ~He reached the door~
 *Uri froze, not from the cold*
 `